dell/csm-docs/content/docs/authorization/configuration/powerscale/_index.md

 Create the karavi-authorization-config secret using this command:

 `kubectl -n isilon create secret generic karavi-authorization-config --from-file=config=samples/secret/karavi-authorization-config.json -o yaml --dry-run=client | kubectl apply -f -`

->__Note__:
-> - Create the driver secret as you would normally except update/add the connection information for communicating with the sidecar instead of the backend storage array and scrub the username and password
-> - The *systemID* will be the *clusterName* of the array.
-> - The *isilon-creds* secret has a *mountEndpoint* parameter which must be set to the hostname or IP address of the PowerScale OneFS API server, for example, 10.0.0.1.

 3. Create the proxy-server-root-certificate secret.